trannon1/lab-09-back-end/README.md

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
-This app uses cors, express, and dotenv as dependencies.
+This app uses cors, express, superagent, and dotenv as dependencies.
 The language used for code is HTML, CSS, and JavaScript.

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: